Gwali-1/nested-docu/README.md

 - create a collections in database easily
 - add a  nested document to another document easily(first level nesting)
 - add nested documents to another document regardless of its position(deep level nesting)
+- find and retrieve  a nested document no matter how deeply it is nested

 ## Dependenc